utxostack/utxo-stack-doc/docs/app-chain.md

 A [DA layer](./da-layer.md) is introduced to address the Data Availability (DA) issue.

-On RGB++, an App chain light client contract is maintained.
+On every RGB++ compatible chain, an App chain light client contract is maintained.
 This contract records all App chain headers.

 After an App chain produces a block, the validator must submit the complete block to the DA layer and obtain a DA proof.
 Then, the block header and DA proof are submitted to the RGB++ light client contract to update the state.